 The benefits of reducing bias

 When cognitive bias distorts the decisions you make, it has a big impact on the shape of your organization.
 Not only does it impact who you might be open to interviewing and hiring, but in philanthropy it can dictate what causes you fund and which nonprofits you trust to do the work.
-Bias can hinder your ability to form meaningful connections in the community, and in the end it can hamstring your attempts to make real change.
+Biases from your decisions can hinder your ability to form meaningful connections in the community, and in the end it can hamstring your attempts to make real change.

 Working to reduce bias is good for everyone.
 As you implement new practices, be sure to highlight the benefits for your team.
 Here are a few.